 Originally there were five of us in our carpool, each usually holding a paper cup of coffee or tea that sloshed around whenever Ethel hit a pothole.

 Over the years two of our colleagues moved out of Manhattan and left the carpool, and a third opted to drive himself.
-Then it was just Ethel and me in that little car, and we began to think of ourselves as Thelma and Louise.
+Then it was just me and Ethel in the car, and we began to think of ourselves as Thelma and Louise.

 I remember one morning waiting on the appointed corner when I saw Ethel’s car approaching.
 I stepped off the curb expecting her to slow down and stop, but as I watched in bewilderment the car sped past me and disappeared up Third Avenue.